wangyan100/springbootexamples/spring-boot-actuator/README.md

 - create HandyIndicator, define Health Up and Health down based on handy numbers
   ![9](./screenshot/9.png)

-- use Postman to call create new handy method, then browse HandyIndicator Health status as below shown
+- use Postman to invoke create new handy REST method, then browse HandyIndicator Health status as below shown
   ![10](./screenshot/10.png)